SchriderLab/Timesweeper/README.md

                         Similarly to years_sampled, only used for FIT calculation and is optional.

-$ python timesweeper.py yaml -h
+$ timesweeper detect yaml -h
-usage: timesweeper.py yaml [-h] YAML CONFIG
+usage: timesweeper detect yaml [-h] YAML CONFIG

 positional arguments:
   YAML CONFIG  YAML config file with all cli options defined.